stokes1003/club-season/README.md

 ## 🚧 Known Issues & Limitations

-- Splash screen configuration in `app.json`
 - Some edge cases in score calculation for tied scores
 - Course image loading may be slow on slower connections
+- Tamagui Avatar components may require key props for proper re-rendering
+- EAS Build requires proper environment variable configuration

 ## 🔮 Future Enhancements